nemanja-stanarevic/intro-to-rp/intro-to-rp.md

 There has been a significant shift in recent years towards server-side and network programming using event-driven asynchronous runtime environments and frameworks such as Node.js, Twisted, and Netty/NIO.
-However, with event-driven asynchronous programming, what typically starts as straightforward but potentially inefficient synchronous code often leads to an efficient mess of nested callbacks.
+Asynchronous code allows independent IO operations to run concurrently.
+However, this improved efficiency comes at a cost - straightforward synchronous code may become a mess of nested callbacks.

 Can we do better?
 Can we combine the simplicity of synchronous code with the efficiency of the asynchronous approach?
 It turns out we can. `Future` abstraction allows us express the effect of latency in asynchronous computation, encapsulate event-handling code, and use higher-order